lcvisser/mlbviewer-remote/README.md

 Usage
 -----
-Execute 'start_remote' from the command line to start the application.
+Execute 'start-remote' from the command line to start the application.
 On the first run, you will be asked to provide the path to mlbviewer and mplayer.
 The application will then be started and can be reached on http://local-ip:5000.